timschieck/catechism/docs/music/songs/o-worship-the-king-12291738.md

     [Planning Center](https://services.planningcenteronline.com/songs/12291738)

     ## Songwriter(s): Robert Grant, Johann Michael Haydn, and Chris Tomlin
-    ### Last scheduled: Jun 5, 2022
+    ### Last scheduled: Aug 24, 2025

-    Verse 1
+    VERSE 1

-O worship the King all glorious above
+O worship the King all-glorious above
-O gratefully sing His wonderful love
+And gratefully sing his wonderful love
-Our Shield and Defender the Ancient of Days
+Our Shield and Defender, the Ancient of Days
 Pavilioned in splendor and girded with praise

-Verse 2
+VERSE 2

-O tell of His might O sing of His grace
+O tell of his might O sing of his grace
-Whose robe is the light and canopy space
+Whose robe is the light whose canopy space
-His chariots of wrath the deep thunderclouds form
+His chariots of wrath
-And dark is His path on the wings of the storm
+the deep thunderclouds form

-Chorus 1
+And dark is his path on the wings of the storm

-You alone are the matchless King
+VERSE 3
-To You alone be all majesty
+The earth with its store of wonders untold
-Your glories and wonders
+Almighty thy pow'r hath founded of old
-What tongue can recite
+Hath stablished it fast by a changeless decree
-You breathe in the air
+And round it hath cast like a mantel the sea

-You shine in the light
+VERSE 4

-Verse 3
+Thy bountiful care what tongue can recite

-O measureless might ineffable love
+It breathes in the air it shines in the light'
-While angels delight to worship above
+It streams from the hills it descends to the plain
-Thy mercies how tender how firm to the end
+And sweetly distills in the dew and the rain

-Our Maker Defender Redeemer and Friend
+VERSE 5

-Misc 1
+Frail children of dust and feeble as frail

-(Interlude)
+In thee do we trust nor find thee to fail
-Shine in the light
+They mercies how tender how firm to the end
-You shine in the light
+Our Maker, Defender, Redeemer and Friend.